ncatlab/nlab-content/pages/1/0/9/0/901/content.md

 +-- {: .query}
 Would it make sense to take this opportunity on nLab to give this a new modern name?
 Maybe call it "colimit-object" or "filtered colimit" or something?
 Something more consistent with the rest of the nLab might be nice.
 Just a thought. - [[Eric Forgy|Eric]]

 [[Tim Porter|Tim]]: By the way, 'pro' in pro-object is short for 'projective system' NOT 'projective limit'.
 Similarly ind-object is, I have always understood, an abbreviation for 'inductive system'.
 As they are very special diagrams, I do not think that Eric's suggestion is a good one.
 The pro and ind terminology was to replace inverse and direct system which was already being used in the 1930s (I think?)
+The 'ind' terminology is at least as old as 1960 (see Grothendeck's seminar on descent.)

 =--